jonthorell/PirateIsland/README.md

     * ship ship 15 True 1

+	1. First ship is what was found in the list
+	2. Second ship is what was actually typed by the player
+	3. 15 is the noun_id
+	4. True is because the entry in the list and what was typed corresponds
+	5. Consequently, the return value is 1.

 	On the other hand, if an unknown noun is entered you will get this:

 	* sand gandalf 23 False 0